DarkPhoenix42/LibMan/README.md

 ## Description

 This project is a library management system that allows users to efficiently manage their library collections.
-It provides features such as adding, searching, and borrowing books, as well as keeping track of due dates and overdue books.

 ## Features